pancakeswap/pancake-document/products/coming-soon/fixed-term-staking.md

 Please note that you can not shorten the locking period nor withdraw your CAKE prematurely.

 ## Adding more CAKE to your lock
-Want to add more CAKE into the fixed-term pool?
-Easy.
-You can do that by renewing your fixed-term staking position.
+You can easily do that by renewing your fixed-term staking position.
 Simply click "Add CAKE", and choose how much CAKE you want to deposit.

 Please note that adding more CAKE to an existing lock resets your staking term based off the remaining lock duration, essentially “renewing” your fixed-term staking position.
-This results in lower APY because your compounding over a short period of time.
+This results in lower APY because your compounding over a shorter period of time.

 ## What happens at the end of the lock duration?
 What is "After Burning"?

 When your fixed-term staking period ends and your CAKE unlocks, you have 7 days to complete one of two options:

-Lock your CAKE to begin a new fixed-term staking period, or Convert your staked CAKE to flexible staking
+Lock your CAKE to begin a new fixed-term staking period, or convert your staked CAKE to flexible staking.

 During this 7 day period, you will still earn CAKE at the same APY as your lock period.